Hands-on Activities and Make-Your-Own Models

 Apollo - astronauts used radioisotope thermoelectric generators to power experiments on the surface of the moon

-Mars Curiosity Rover - exploring the surface of Mars
+Mars Curiosity Rover - an RPS-powered robot that is exploring the surface of Mars

 Dragonfly - a planned future mission to Saturn's largest moon, Titan